StephenHoover/Software-Installation/NvidiaDrivers.md

-# To check if Cuda is available and to check what version is running
+# Check if CUDA is available and/or check CUDA version number
 ## Run the following command in terminal

     nvidia-smi